BenjaminWills/rotating-cube/README.md

 # Rotating Cube

-Creating a rotating cube on the command line using python! (and documenting how I did it on this readme!)
+Creating a rotating cube on the command line using python!